syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/link.md

 ## Remove Link

-To remove a hyperlink from a text or image, select the text or image with the hyperlink and click `RemoveHyperlink` tool from the toolbar.
+To remove a hyperlink from a text or image, select the text or image with the hyperlink and click `Remove Hyperlink` tool from the toolbar.
 It will keep the text or image.

 ## Auto-link